Tmoyni/Tmoyni/README.md

 ### Triona Moynihan - @Tmoyni
-I'm Triona Moynihan and I am a New York City based full-stack developer with 7+ years of design experience.
+I'm Triona Moynihan and I am a New York City based full-stack developer.
+I am experienced in JavaScript and Ruby-based programming with 7+ years of visual design experience.
+I'm passionate about Tech, Advertising, and Media Industries and crafting beautiful, maintainable, and engaging applications.
 <br>